JoshOrndorff/recipes/text/basic-pow.md

 information about the current babe slot.

-In this recipe we will avoid those practical complexities by using the [Minimal Sha3 Proof of Work](./sha3-pow-consensus.md) consensus engine, and a dedicated `pow-runtime` which are truly isolated from each other.
-The contents of the runtime should be familiar, and will not be discussed here.
+In this recipe we will avoid those practical complexities by using the [Minimal Sha3 Proof of Work](./sha3-pow-consensus.md) consensus engine, which is truly isolated from fro mthe runtime.
+This node works with most of the recipes' runtimes, and has the super runtime isntalled by default.

 ## The Substrate Service